-Nebraska's New CO Alarm Law Became Law January 1
+FAQS Nebraska's New CO Alarm Law Became Law January 1

 Introduction: A new law went into effect on January 1, 2017.
 It requires Nebraska homes to have carbon monoxide (CO) alarms in all new and existing single family and multi-family homes upon sale, transfer, or change of tenant.
-Homeowners who make structural changes to their homes are also required to install alarms.
+Alarms are also required when homeowners make structural changes to the home, or install or repair fuel-fired appliances.

 Why Did the Nebraska Legislature Pass the Law?
 The National Institutes of Health ranked Nebraska as having one of the highest CO poisoning rates in the country.
-Most CO poisonings occur in our state's harsh winters because family use fuel fired heating appliances, generators and fireplaces.
-CO is not easy to detect because it's colorless and odorless.
-CO reduces the oxygen-carrying capacity of blood cells which can cause death and serious negative health effects.
+Most CO poisonings occur in our state's harsh winters because families use fuel-fired heating appliances, generators and fireplaces.
+CO is colorless and odorless.
+CO reduces the oxygen-carrying capacity of blood cells which can cause death and serious health effects.
 Having working alarms will help you recognize when the gas is present and limit the risk of exposure, illness and death.
 Small children, senior citizens and pregnant moms are especially vulnerable to CO poisoning.
-The full bill, LB 34, can be read here.

 When Did the Law Go into Effect?
 The law went into effect on January 1, 2017.
+The bill, LB 34, was championed by Senator Sara Howard (D-District 9) and it was signed into law by Gov. Pete Ricketts.

 What Does the New Law Say?
-Landlords are required to install alarms at the first change in occupancy on or after January 1, 2017.
+Rental property: Landlords are required to install alarms at the first change in occupancy on or after January 1, 2017.
 Prior to the start of a new tenant occupancy, landlords will replace missing, stolen or non-working alarms found after the previous occupancy.
 Landlords will supply tenants with batteries to keep the alarm(s) working at the time they take residence in the unit and fix any deficiencies in an alarm if notified by a tenant.

-Sellers of single-family dwellings offered for sale or transfer after January 1, 2017 with a fuel fired-heater or appliance, a fireplace, or an attached garage will need to install alarms on every habitable level of the home.
+Real Property: Sellers of single-family dwellings offered for sale or transfer after January 1, 2017 with a fuel fired-heater or appliance, a fireplace, or an attached garage will need to install alarms on every habitable level of the home.
 Owners making structural changes to their home will need to install alarms in every habitable floor where interior changes are made.
+Alarms will also be required when homeowners repair, replace or install a fuel-fired appliance.